suchanasubedi10/Smart-Aquaculture-Water-Monitoring-System/README.md

 ## 📖 Project Overview

-The **Water Intelligence Project** is a comprehensive, production-ready system designed for **aquaculture and fish farming operations** to monitor, predict, and optimize water quality parameters.
+The **Smart-Aquaculture-Water-Monitoring-System** is a comprehensive, production-ready system designed for **aquaculture and fish farming operations** to monitor, predict, and optimize water quality parameters.
 It combines classical machine learning with deep learning techniques to provide:

 - **Real-time water quality classification** (SAFE / STRESS / DANGER)
 - **Time-series forecasting** of pH and TDS using LSTM neural networks